herenali/herenali.github.io/content/projects/critter-creator/index.md

 ---
 title: "The Critter Creator"
-description: "A simple dress-up game where players can design their own critter."
+description: "A dress-up game where players can design their own critter."
-summary: "A simple dress-up game where players can design their own critter."
+summary: "A dress-up game where players can design their own critter."
 date: 2024-06-25T19:33:57+08:00
 lastmod: 2024-08-04T19:33:57+08:00
 draft: false